pmmp/doc.pmmp.io/source/basic-usage.rst

 Opening the console of a server running in the background
 =========================================================

-To get back to the console of a server you've already started, ``cd`` into the server folder and run the following:
+To get back to the console of a server you've already started:

 .. code-block:: sh